marklogic/marklogic-mule-connector/README.md

 Despite the graphical design nature of flows in AnypointStudio, under the covers, each flow in Mule is simply an XML file defining the workflow.
 If one chooses, flow authoring can be done entirely in XML, even within AnypointStudio.

-Similar to the recently-developed MarkLogic NiFi Connector, the Mulesoft Connector is buit atop the MarkLogic Data Movement SDK, used to do all work with MarkLogic.
+Similar to the recently-developed MarkLogic NiFi Connector, the Mulesoft Connector is buit atop the MarkLogic Data Movement SDK (DMSDK), used to do all work with MarkLogic.

 This Connector demo is built on Mule 4.1 SDK and AnypointStudio 7.1.